Brief information of Akbank T.A.S.

 - Tax number

-- Those refraining from giving information and documents or from being recorded;
+- Prospective customers refraining from giving information and documents or being recorded; and

-- Those wishing to open an account with anonymous names or a nickname;
+- Prospective customers wishing to open an account with anonym names or nicknames or pseudonyms; and

-- Those failing to give satisfactory information about sources of transactions and funds;
+- Prospective customers who fail to give satisfactory information about their banking transactions or sources of money; and

 High Risk Products and Services

-- Cash deposit and withdrawal transactions of high amounts
+- Cash depositing and withdrawal transactions in high amounts, and

 High Risk Customers